Close Menu

 Not only are old Bakelite products now collectible, modern products made of Bakelite are popular for their “retro” appearance.
 To demonstrate just how valuable plastic is to modern society, our money today (credit and debit cards) are often known simply as “plastic!”

-Question for students (and subscribers): Do you think we use too much plastic today?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Do you think we use too much plastic today?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!